PluralKit/PluralKit/docs/content/api/endpoints.md

 ---
 ## Switches

-*`switchRef` must be a switch's UUID. `systemRef` can be a system's short (5-character) ID, a system's UUID, the ID of a Discord account linked to the system, or the string `@me` to refer to the currently authenticated system.*
+*`switchRef` must be a switch's UUID. `systemRef` can be a system's short (5 or 6 character) ID, a system's UUID, the ID of a Discord account linked to the system, or the string `@me` to refer to the currently authenticated system.*

 ### Get System Switches